-9. Managing Lawn Fungus Diseases
+Managing Lawn Fungus Diseases

 - a.
 All healthy soils have a wide range of fungi growing in them and our sandy Lowcountry soils are no different.
-Not all soil fungi affect plants and those that do affect plants typically only become a problem when warm, moist conditions encourage fungus growth.
-Fungicides can be applied at a preventive rate if there is no evidence of current problems.
-If fungus problems appear in the future, a heavier curative rate is needed.
-Your landscape service should know the rates but you should be sure that they detect any fungus problems and treat them promptly. - b.
+Not all soil fungi affect plants and those that do affect plants typically only become a problem when warm, moist conditions encourage fungus growth. - b.
+The best advice is don't treat for fungus in your lawn if there are no signs that disease is present.
+If you see signs, treat right away at the curative rate and then treat at the preventive rate for the rest of the season.
+If your lawn had disease problems last fall, treating at the preventive rate once in early spring is probably a good idea. - c.
 There are any number of good lawn fungicides available and they come in either liquid or granular form.
-Starting in mid-May through mid- September, we suggest that you monitor your lawn every few days for the appearance of yellowing spots or spots that appear to be dying.
-That can indicate fungus problems and would indicate that a fungicide treatment at the curative rate is needed. - c.
+Starting in mid-May through mid-September, we suggest that you monitor your lawn every few days for the appearance of yellowing spots or spots that appear to be dying.
+That can indicate fungus problems and would indicate that a fungicide treatment at the curative rate is needed. - d.
 Even under a regular preventive regimen, fungus outbreaks are possible.
-A tell-tale sign of a breakout is yellow or brown spots appearing in the lawn and ranging from a couple of inches across to several feet across.
+A telltale sign of a breakout is yellow or brown spots appearing in the lawn and ranging from a couple of inches across to several feet across.
 Two photos of typical fungus damage are shown below.
-Keep a bottle of liquid fungicide on hand and apply it right away to any affected areas.
+Keep a bottle of liquid fungicide on hand and apply it right away to any affected areas using the curative rate.